kumaas/settings/README.md

       ```

   3. **Customization**
     - Add your own `.rc` files inside bash directory which will include your own new aliases.
 They all will be sourced through `soal` command, that is newly installed as an alias.

+### Vim
+  1. **Setup**